claudiusask/Nested-ESXi-environment/Infrastructure_Code_vSphere/Terraform_vSphere_Cluster/Readmefirst.txt

 --- WORK IN PROGRESS ---

 Use this to provision the whole infrastructure to provison vCenter + 2 ESXi's and auto attach them to the provisioned vCenter Server.

+Change the variables in terraform.tfvars